Chemistry (CHE)

 CHE 4703.
 Drug Metabolism.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 3643 or consent of the instructor.
 This course covers how drugs are metabolized in the body, including the mechanisms for enzyme-catalyzed reactions, with an emphasis on how to propose and experimentally test various hypotheses.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4723.
 Pharmaceutical Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 3643.
 Exploration of the process of drug discovery and development with particular emphasis on the role of organic chemistry.
 Topics include the design of new drugs, their interaction with biological targets, the application of medicinal chemistry in lead optimization, and large-scale drug synthesis and development.
-Differential tuition: $150.
+This course has Differential Tuition.

 CHE 4753.
 NMR Spectroscopy.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 3643.
 Introduction to the techniques of 1H, 13C, and multinuclear NMR spectroscopy for structure elucidation in organic chemistry.
 Topics include the principles of NMR spectroscopy and the role of chemical shift, coupling constants, and splitting patterns.
 Multi-pulse experiments and 2-dimensional techniques are also discussed.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4763.
 Medicinal Chemistry.
 (3-0) 3 Credit Hours.